10 crucial things to know before one want to start freelancing. Not to scare you but to give you a reality check about being a freelancer

 Over the Internet, you will always read and hear good things about being a freelancer.
-You read such good things about freelancers is because they have managed the success and prefer to share it with the world.
+You learn such good things about freelancers is because they have managed the success and prefer to share it with the world.
 However, before you want to start freelancing, there are a few crucial things one should know.

 So one must be aware of the reality before jumping into being a freelancer.
 Freelancing may not be for everybody.
-Still may be worth a try if you can embrace these changes in your life as a freelancer.
+Still maybe worth a try if you can embrace these changes in your life as a freelancer.

 1. Freelancing isn’t easy

-There can be days when you have no work from clients and then there will be days when you have a delivery date of multiple clients.
+There can be days when you have no work from clients, and then there will be days when you have a delivery date for multiple clients.
 You have to manage both the scenario with calmness.